 better health and a longer life.

-Week 1: Commit to getting fit.
+Week 1.
+Commit to getting fit.
 The American Heart Association (AHA) reports that a large

 number of deaths each year result from not getting regular physical activity.
 Try

 to start exercising 3 times a week.
-Be sure to check with your healthcare provider first if you
+Check with your healthcare provider first if you

 haven't been exercising regularly.
 Build to 150 minutes weekly of moderate aerobic

-activity (30 to 40 minutes a day, 4 to 5 days a week).
+activity.
+This is 30 to 40 minutes a day, 4 to 5 days a week.
 The more you can exercise,

 the greater the benefit to your health.

-Week 2: Stop smoking.
+Week 2.
+Stop smoking.
 You can have the most positive impact on your heart health by quitting

 smoking.
 It's also one of the hardest changes to make, so sign up for a smoking cessation

 program.
-If you don't smoke, make an effort to avoid secondhand smoke.
+If you don't smoke, make an effort to stay away from secondhand smoke.
 Being

 around smoke can increase your risk for heart disease.